Restoration of Vintage Vespa

 Models of Vespa available

 The most common models are Vespa Super and Sprint from 70s and Vespa VBB from 60s.
 Also PTS Small frame.
-We can do also replica if you want some model not available as SS.
-We have also some not common old Vespas from 50s as faro basso to 80s as PX
+We can do also a replica if you want some models not available... more info

 VESPA SUPER.
 VBC 150cc & VNC 125cc 1965-76